-Entering a tennis tournament in Australia can be a little confusion for non-tennis families.
+Entering a tennis tournament for the first time can be a little confusing.
 The information below is a guide to help you navigate the Tennis Pathways of tournament play.
-Tournaments are divided into several different categories of events:
+These are:

 - Junior Tournament